Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * If classes tend not to use ponds or find live creatures often, structured collection from specific microhabitats can be very difficult to orchestrate.
     * Those who collect from the top of the pond in open water tend not to find much and can be disappointed.

-  * If going for structured collection, direct kids to ‘high yield’ areas
+  * If going for structured collection, direct kids to ‘high yield’ areas.
+Good areas to try are among plants and near the bottom of pond.
-    * Plants, bottom of pond, whole water column

   * Close observation in containers can yield a lot of good information
     * Observed behaviour in containers tends to be similar behaviour to that would be seen in the habitat.